hetalang/heta-compiler/migrate-to-v0.9.md

         {"format": "SBML", "version": "L3V2"}
     ]
     ```

-1. If you used command line options to supress export with `heta build --no-export` then you should use now `heta build --export ''`.

-If you used line options to build julia code only with `heta build --julia-only` then you should use now `heta build --export 'Julia'`.

 1. Check building with `heta build` and make a commit if you use git.